system76/docs/content/windows.md

 ## Dual-Booting Windows with Linux

-Dual booting allows you to run 2 or more operating systems on the same computer.
+Dual booting allows you to run 2 perating systems on the same computer.
 There are several ways to dual boot Pop!_OS and Windows.
 Make sure to follow the instructions for your specific situation:

 - [Installing on a Dedicated Drive (Recommended)](#installing-on-a-dedicated-drive)
 - [Installing on a Shared Drive](#installing-on-a-shared-drive)